 Continuing Evolution of Threats and Attacks.
-The continuing evolution of threats and attacks on IT systems is a major factor driving the need for enterprise security.
+The continuing evolution of threats and attacks on IT systems is a major factor driving the need for cyber security.
 These threats use technology, the Internet and deception to acquire sensitive information and to disrupt business operations.
 Some of these threats are unknown when they reach their targets, they are called "zero-day threats" and make it challenging for enterprises to proactively fight them.
-For example, in 2013, Check Point detected a crypted and previously unknown malware variant designed to deliver the DarkComet remote administration tool (RAT).
-These "crypters" disguise executables though the use of various encryption and encoding schemes, cleverly combined and recombined more than once to evade most AntiVirus solutions.
-These threats highlight the inner working of the family of advanced malware that are changing both the threat landscape and the range of solutions needed to defend networks and data.
+For example, in 2014, Check Point found techniques for proof of concept Android attacks that one day might be used for malware, by subverting the Android Binder (a core subsystem of the operating system that carries out the critical tasks involved in inter-process communications) to allow logging of keystrokes, changing in-app data or eavesdropping on SMS messages.
+These threats highlight a changing threat landscape and the range of solutions needed to defend networks and data.

 Increased Data Privacy and Compliance Regulation.
 The mounting number of governmental regulations around the world on data privacy and compliance is also impacting enterprise security.
 Enterprises need to put in place data security technologies to prevent violations of applicable laws regarding data privacy and protection and to avoid experiencing data loss or data theft, which could cause enterprises to suffer reputational harm and governmental sanctions, fines and penalties.
-Unfortunately loss of sensitive data did not slowdown in 2013 and if anything made a big comeback.
-Adobe Systems, Target, Neiman Marcus and other high-profile organizations suffered large breaches involving millions of consumers.
+Unfortunately loss of sensitive data did not slowdown in 2014 and if anything made a big comeback.
+Sony, JPMorgan Chase, Home Depot and other high-profile organizations suffered large breaches involving millions of consumers.
 Data has long been a prime target for hackers, including financial information, intellectual property, and insider business information and authentication credentials.